Naharie/dotfiles/README.md

 # Valorium

-Hey, you've stumbled across the repository that contains my personal configuration files for my computers running [NixOS].
+Hey, you've stumbled across the repository that contains my personal configuration files for my computers running [NixOS](https://nixos.org).
 I put this out here both for my convenience of having version history for things, but also on the off chance that somebody else finds this a helpful reference for setting up their own system.

 > [!WARNING]